Skip to content

 Steady state

-In the Simulations section, create a new simulation:
+Create a new simulation:

-• In Simulation settings:
+• In simulation settings:

 • Set Analysis type to Steady state.